 Most of us have a small garden, farmland or a plantation area.
 Our busy schedule, however, doesn’t allow us to maintain it well.
 But with the use of technology, we can easily achieve it.

-So, today we are going to make an IoT-based smart farming system that can monitor soil moisture.
+So, today we are going to make an IoT-based smart agriculture system that can monitor soil moisture.
 Through this device, we will be able to automatically irrigate a piece of land and wirelessly spray fertilizers and pesticides using our phone while we are busy with other work.

 So, let’s first gather the components for the project.